Linuxfabrik/monitoring-plugins/check-plugins/psi-memory/README.md

 ## Overview

 Reports how much of its time a host loses waiting for memory, taken from the pressure stall information of the Linux kernel.
 A pressure of 10 percent means that for a tenth of the time work could not go on because memory was contended.
 The check alerts on the share of time in which every task that had work to do was stalled at once, averaged over the last minute.
 That is the state in which the machine spends its cycles waiting instead of working, and it answers what neither memory usage nor swap usage can: whether the shortage costs anything.
+The ten second average is reported but not judged, until `--warning-avg10` or `--critical-avg10` give it a threshold; those catch a burst that the one minute average smooths away.
 A host whose kernel keeps no pressure statistics is reported as OK, because there is nothing to measure; raise `--severity-no-psi` to flag it where the statistics are expected.
 Alerts when the pressure leaves the warning or critical range.

 **What the numbers mean:**

 The kernel writes two lines per resource, and both are a share of wall clock time, not of memory:

-* `some` is the time in which **at least one** task was stalled.
+* `some` is the time in which **at least one** task waited for memory.
 On a working host this is never zero.
 Something waits for a page now and then, and the machine gets on with other work in the meantime.
-* `full` is the time in which **every task that had work to do** was stalled at once.
+* `full` is the time in which **every task that had work to do** waited at once.
 Nothing was accomplished during that time although the CPUs were awake.
 The kernel documentation calls this thrashing, and it is what this check judges.

 Both lines come as averages over the last 10, 60 and 300 seconds.
 The check alerts on the 60 second average because that is the window a check running every minute can actually see: 10 seconds is gone again before the next run, 300 seconds smears a burst until it no longer stands out.
 All three go into the performance data, so the graph keeps the short spike as well as the long trend.